broadinstitute/warp/pipelines/broad/dna_seq/germline/joint_genotyping/by_chromosome/JointGenotypingByChromosomePartTwo.changelog.md

+# 1.4.4
+2022-04-19 (Date of Last Commit)

+* Updated to Picard version 2.26.10 and GATK version 4.2.6.1 to address log4j vulnerabilities

 # 1.4.3
 2022-04-14 (Date of Last Commit)

-* Updated to Picard version 2.26.10 and GATK version 4.2.6.1 to address log4j vulnerabilities
 * Remove annotationDB files from per chromosome in JointGenotyping

 # 1.4.2